jmwai/gemini-function-calling-codelab/Readme.md

 #### Verify your setup is okay

- To verify that you setup is working, You can run the code like this `python3 test_generate.py` and you should see gemini response on your terminal.
+ To verify that you setup is working, You can run the code like this

+ `python3 test_generate.py`

+ If the setup is okay, you should see gemini response on your terminal.
  Something close to this;
  ```
  The current exchange rate for Kenya Shilling (KES) to South Africa Rand (ZAR) is **1 KES = 0.12222 ZAR**.
 This rate was last updated on October 26th, 2023, at 9:46 PM PST.